neurostuff/meta-analysis-book/content/01_overview.md

 There are several methods for running either coordinate-based or image-based meta-analyses.
-Which method you can use is dependent on the assumptions you would like to make about your data and the availablity of certain data.
+Which method you can use is dependent on the assumptions you would like to make about your data and the availability of certain data.

 ## Running your meta-analysis